 As such, the Delivery Proportion for each Utilisation Settlement Period of the constraint Utilisation event is calculated.
 It is important to note that this is uncapped.
 This does not apply across constraint Utilisation events in the month, as shown in the MDPs, m calculation.

 When calculating the Constraint Event Delivery Proportion, the Event Delivery Proportions are also given a grace factor, called the Reconciliation Grace Factor (RGF).
-Thus the Constraint Event Proportion is:
+Thus the Constraint Event Delivery Proportion is:

 1) if 1 ≤EDPs, e +RGF< 1+ RGF, EPs, e =1